 Please follow us on LinkedIn and Facebook to stay up to date on what our professors and students are doing across our undergraduate and graduate degrees, including media arts, digital communications, communication studies, theatre arts, film and television production, strategic communication and public relations, digital journalism and broadcasting, sports media and athletic communications, and media literacy.

 The launch of our new school is a testament to the quality of our alumni who built the foundation on which we continue to grow.
-On behalf of my SCMA colleagues, I invite you to visit our Fairfield campus to tour our new facilities and celebrate the founding of our new School of Communication and Media Arts.
+On behalf of my SCMA colleagues, I invite you to visit our Fairfield campus to tour our new facilities and celebrate the founding of our new School of Communication Media and the Arts.

 – James Castonguay